What Is Equipment Maintenance? (And Why It’s So Important)

 Share

-What is Equipment Maintenance?
+What Is Equipment Maintenance?

 Why Is Equipment Maintenance Important?

-• Preservation of assets or equipment—routine maintenance ensures longevity for the equipment you use most;
+• Preservation of assets or equipment: Routine maintenance ensures longevity for the equipment you use most.

-• Expenses saved on labor and overtime—fewer breakdowns or equipment failures will help you save on employee overtime payments, as well as costly repair fees that could have been avoided with routine maintenance.
+• Expenses saved on labor and overtime: Fewer equipment breakdowns or failures will help you save on employee overtime payments as well as costly repair fees that could have been avoided with routine maintenance.

-• Time saved on production and scheduling—if your equipment is functioning as it should, you can save the time you would have spent scheduling repairs and allowing for (unplanned) downtime.
+• Time saved on production and scheduling: If your equipment is functioning as it should, you can save the time you would have spent scheduling repairs and allowing for (unplanned) downtime.

-For all of these reasons, equipment maintenance is worth the investment—so what exactly can you expect to spend on it?
+For all of these reasons, equipment maintenance is worth the investment — so what exactly can you expect to spend on it?

-What is the Cost of Equipment Maintenance?
+What Is the Cost of Equipment Maintenance?

-Types of Equipment Maintenance
+3 Types of Equipment Maintenance

 Reactive Maintenance